Serena Williams knocks off No. 2 seed Annet Kontaveit to advance in U.S. Open

 Williams eliminated No. 2 seed Anett Kontaveit 7-6 (4), 2-6, 6-2 in the U.S. Open’s second round to ensure that she will play at least one more singles match at what she’s hinted will be the last tournament of her illustrious career.

-“There’s still a little left in me,” Williams said with a smile during her on-court interview.
+“There’s still a little left in me,” Williams said with a smile during her on-court interview, then acknowledged during her post-match news conference: ”These moments are clearly fleeting.”

-“This is what I do best,” she added.
-“I love a challenge and I’m rising to the challenge.”

-After pulling out a tight first set, then faltering a bit in the second, Williams headed to the locker room for a bit of a break before the third.
+After pulling out a tight first set, then faltering in the second, Williams headed to the locker room for a bathroom break before the third.

 Something had to give, someone had to blink.